DanBachmann/DanBachmann/README.md

 ### 📈 Continuous Learning

-I am committed to continuous learning and updating my skills.
-I am currently completing a Data Engineering course with AiCore and have a full stack/front-end course planned for later in the year.
-I am also interested in getting back into a personal robotics project and CGI for use in motion pictures.
-I am always open to collaborating on related projects or discussing new technologies and ideas.
+Currently I am completing a Data Engineering course with AiCore and have a full stack/front-end course planned for later in the year.
+Other interests are getting back into a personal robotics project and CGI for use in motion pictures.
+I am open to collaborating on related projects or discussing technologies and ideas!

 ---
 <h3 align="left">Reach out to me: </h3>